maiko254/alx-low_level_programming/0x15-file_io/README.md

 Task 2: 2-append_text_to_file - Write a function that appends text at the end of a file.
 * Prototype: `int append_text_to_file(const char *filename, char *text_content);`

+Task 3: 3-cp - Write a program that copies the content of a file to another file.